The Best Holiday Seasons and Sales Events for Amazon Sellers

 St. Patrick’s Day won’t be the most significant retail day for most Amazon sellers.
 However, it is a great time to promote green jewelry and clothing.
 After the holiday, people love getting these items for a nice discount, which creates a sales opportunity.

 Spring Sales Events for Amazon Sellers

 The Spring season goes from March to June.
 While this season doesn’t have as many holidays as other seasons, some eCommerce sellers can make good profits.
 Again, it all depends on the product categories that your business sells.

 The nice thing about Easter Sunday is that Amazon is still open, unlike most brick-and-mortar stores.
 The week leading up to Easter is a great time to sell attire, flowers, and candy.
 Amazon sellers should take advantage of Amazon’s sales algorithms and increase prices before the holiday.

 If you sell items that Mothers would like (or, more appropriately, what husbands and children think mothers like), then you can expect to make significant profits before Mother’s Day.
 It’s also a great time for summer fashion retailers to start promoting new inventory.

 You’ve likely seen tons of ads about Memorial Day in the newspapers and online.
 It’s well-known as a popular appliance holiday.
-If you see washers, dryers, refrigerators, and other large appliances, you’ll want to provide excellent discounts before Memorial Day.
+You’ll want to provide excellent discounts before Memorial Day if you see washers, dryers, refrigerators, and other large appliances.

 Father’s Day Week